bradchristie/taminations-flutter/assets/plus/shoot_the_star.md

 confuse dancers.
 See the fourth and fifth command examples above.

-Some callers adapt Shoot the Star as a way to Cast Off 3/4 and get an Alamo Ring, e.g., "Shoot The Star 3/4 To An Alamo Ring" or simply "Shoot The Star To An Alamo Ring".
-Shoot the Star can also blend into the next call, e.g., "Shoot The Star, 4 Ladies Chain."
+Some callers adapt Shoot the Star as a way to Cast Off 3/4 and get an Alamo Ring.
+For example, "Shoot The Star 3/4 To An Alamo Ring" or simply "Shoot The Star To An Alamo Ring".

-###### @ Copyright 1994, 2000-2020 by CALLERLAB Inc., The International Association of Square Dance Callers.
+Shoot the Star can also
+blend into the next call, e.g., "Shoot The Star, 4 Ladies Chain."

+###### @ Copyright 1997, 2001-2026 by CALLERLAB Inc., The International Association of Square Dance Callers.
+Permission to reprint, republish, and create derivative works without royalty is hereby granted, provided this notice appears.
+Publication on the Internet of derivative works without royalty is hereby granted provided this notice appears.
+Permission to quote parts or all of this document without royalty is hereby granted, provided this notice is included.
+Information contained herein shall not be changed nor revised in any derivation or publication.
+1994, 2000-2020 by CALLERLAB Inc., The International Association of Square Dance Callers.
 Permission to reprint, republish, and create derivative works without royalty is hereby granted, provided this notice appears.
 Publication on the Internet of derivative works without royalty is hereby granted provided this notice appears.
 Permission to quote parts or all of this document without royalty is hereby granted, provided this notice is included.
 Information contained herein shall not be changed nor revised in any derivation or publication.